Where to buy eco-friendly paints

 Annie Sloan

-If you’re looking for an ethical paint brand, you can’t get much better than Annie Sloan.
-The company has previously worked with the British Heart Foundation, raises funds for Action Aid, is partnered with Oxfam and is an official living wage employer amongst, as well as being environmentally conscious.
+If you’re looking for ethical paint, you can’t get much better than Annie Sloan, the original chalk paint brand.
+The company is partnered with Oxfam and is an official living wage employer amongst, as well as being environmentally conscious.

 Eico paints